Arizona and New Mexico Retirement Asset Planning Lawyers

 Some attorneys say you are faced with a choice when planning your estate with retirement plans.
 Either you make your loved ones the direct beneficiaries of IRAs or 401(k) assets so you don’t trigger income taxes for your beneficiaries, or you make your trust the beneficiary to protect the funds from creditors and predators.

-At Morris, Hall & Kinghorn, P.L.L.C., we tell our clients that if done correctly, you can have it both ways.
+At Morris Hall, PLLC, we tell our clients that if done correctly, you can have it both ways.
 You can have the protection of a beneficiary trust without creating income tax consequences for your beneficiaries.

 Creating Qualified Trusts for IRA and 401(k) Distributions